swaptacular/swpt_accounts/protocol.rst

    the prepared transfer) wants the recipient and the sender to see.
 If the transfer is being dismissed, this MUST be ``0``.

-When the server implementations processes the message, they MUST first verify whether the specified prepared transfer exists in server's
+When server implementations processes the message, they MUST first verify whether the specified prepared transfer exists in server's
 database:

-* *If the prepared transfer does not exist*, the message MUST be ignored.
+* *If the specified prepared transfer does not exist*, the message MUST be ignored.

-* *If the prepared transfer exists*, server implementations MUST:
+* *If the specified prepared transfer exists*, server implementations
+  MUST:

   1. Try to transfer the ``committed_amount`` from sender's account to recipient's account. [#]_